miksto/miksto.github.io/seismometer/index.md

 based on ease of build.
 Specifically [https://tc1seismometer.wordpress.com/](https://tc1seismometer.wordpress.com/) was a great resource for information on the construction.
 As for the electronics, this page [http://www.infiltec.com/seismo/](http://www.infiltec.com/seismo/) was helpful.

 In essence the seismometer consists of a magnet suspended by a spring, which will move relative to a coil as the ground moves.
 When the magnet moves relative to the coil a small current is created which by the use of an op-amp is amplified and represented as a voltage swinging from around 0V to 5V.
-This voltage sampled by an ADC and a RaspberryPi at 300Hz, and then in software passed through a low-pass filter, with a cutoff frequency of about 1.4Hz.
+This voltage sampled by an ADC and a RaspberryPi at 300 Hz, and then in software passed through a low-pass filter, with a cutoff frequency of about 1.4 Hz.
 The software processing is to a large extent handled by the library [obspy](https://www.obspy.org/), a python library for seismology.
 After the low-pass filtering the signal is downsampled from 300 samples per second to a more suitable 15 samples per second and sent to a webserver that stores the data, saves plots as images, and provides an API for the web frontend.

 ## Construction